 The purpose of a Risk Mitigation Process is to identify all the potential workplace hazards and to estimate and assess their risk to the workers.
-You can then look at preventive

-What are the hazards currently existing in your organization that are sources of potential psychological harm to your workforce? and protective measures to either eliminate or effectively mitigate (reduce) the level of risk to the workers.
+You can then look at preventive and protective measures to either eliminate or effectively mitigate (reduce) the level of risk to the workers.
 There are many different methods and methodologies possible for this process.
 The method or tool chosen depends on the industry, company, or personal preference.
 It is the development and use of the systematic process itself that is the key component of a Risk Mitigation Process rather than the choice of the method utilized.